Nine months after rough loss, improved WSU quarterback Jayden de Laura gets rematch with USC

 It’s clear de Laura’s game has developed over the past year, yet it’s difficult to gauge the full extent of his progress.

 WSU’s first two opponents weren’t exactly heavyweights.
-The Cougars’ next game, however, should produce a more solid evaluation of de Laura’s growth.
+The Cougars’ next game should produce a more solid evaluation of de Laura’s growth.

-Although the Trojans are off to a slower start this year, their defense features the bulk of starters from the team that dismantled WSU’s offense nine months ago.
+Although the Trojans are off to a slower start this year, their defense features the bulk of starters from the team that dismantled WSU’s offense 10 months ago.
 USC finished the season 5-1 and second in the Pac-12, and enjoyed a top-three defense in the conference.

 De Laura was sacked three times in the first half, and committed three giveaways.
 He went 18 of 29 for 134 yards.